fkadeal/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

-5-script.js use's jquery api to add item to the document UL li on click 6-script.js use's jquery api to update header content on click 7-script.js use's jquery to fetch api and update div content from fetched data
+5-script.js use's jquery api to add item to the document UL li on click 6-script.js use's jquery api to update header content on click 7-script.js use's jquery to fetch api and update div content from fetched data 8-script.js fetch and add items to data list form api using jquery